Tempting fetes: School fairs go upmarket

 While fetes can be a great money maker, it is a sad irony that they are more likely to be held in the wealthier areas than in struggling outer suburbs where schools need the cash more.
 And when they are held in poorer areas, they raise less money.
 Jason McBean is assistant principal of Laurimar Primary and convener of his school’s fete.
 He says the Laurimar Town Fair made $26,000 profit last year, and it is usually a struggle to get enough volunteers.

-‘‘This year we’ve put incentives up for teachers to recruit 15 parents to give one hour each – we’ve got a couple of $150 vouchers for the first teachers to get their 15,’’ he says. ‘‘Parents say they can’t help because there’s no babysitters.
+‘‘This year we’ve put incentives up for teachers to recruit 15 parents to give one hour each – we’ve got a couple of $150 vouchers for the first teachers to get their 15,’’ he says. ‘‘Parents say they can’t help because there are no babysitters.
 And out here, this has been a really tough year financially.’’

 An Australian Education Union spokesman said union research shows schools are using fete income to pay for basics such as books, equipment and teachers. ‘‘Governments should be funding these items, not parent fund-raising groups,’’ he said. ‘‘And the fact that schools in richer areas can raise much more money from school fetes than poorer ones just exacerbates existing disadvantage.’’